matthewcpaul/mcp/about/index.md

 title: About
 order: 3
 heading: Special team player
-description: Building great products is a team sport.
+description: Building great products and services is a team sport.
 It requires healthy collaboration, persistent communication, and diversity in people and ideas.
 ---

 <figure>